ayoitshasya/task-management-system/README.md

 A `node-cron` job starts automatically when the backend boots.
 It runs **every hour** and:

-1. Queries all tasks where `due_date <= today` and `status != 'Completed'`
+1. Queries all tasks where `due_date <= now` and `status != 'Completed'` and `assigned_to != null`
+2. For each task, checks whether a notification with the same message was already sent today (deduplication) — avoids spamming the user every hour
-2. Inserts a notification document into the `notifications` collection for the assigned user
+3. If not already notified today, inserts a notification document into the `notifications` collection for the assigned user
-3. Logs the notification to the console
+4. Logs the notification to the console

 > In a production environment, this would also send an email via Nodemailer/SMTP.
 The code includes a comment indicating where that would go.